SITEMAP for ORIGINS

 God of the gaps — Science & Theology

-This page is the final section in METHODS OF CREATION.
+This page is the final section in THEOLOGY about METHODS OF CREATION.

 When current naturalistic scientific theories (claiming to explain some feature in the formative history of nature) seem implausible, is this science gap due to the inadequacy of current science, or does it indicate a nature gap (a break in the continuous cause-effect chain of natural process) that was bridged by miraculous-appearing theistic action?
-Sometimes, a theory proposing a nature gap is criticized by calling it a "God of the gaps" theory.
-The pages below examine the theological questions above.
+Sometimes, a theory proposing a nature gap is criticized by calling it a "God of the gaps" theory and claiming that the proposing of a nature gap is an illogical fallacy.

 Alvin Plantinga asks, "Precisely what is God-of-the-gaps theology?" and answers, "There is not anything that it is precisely; it is not that sort of thing."
 He clearly explains what it "somewhat vaguely" is (it's a "watered-down semideism" that is not "serious Christian theism") and why "the whole God-of-the-gaps issue is nothing but a red herring."
 (8 k + 9k)

-Craig Rusbult thinks "this term [God of the gaps] should be eliminated from our vocabulary due to its imprecision — does it criticize a ‘gaps are possible’ view (that is theologically acceptable for a Christian theist) and propose a ‘gaps are impossible’ view, or does it refer to a specific historical theory (that should be evaluated using evidence and logic) claiming ‘in this situation a gap did occur,’ or an ‘always in the gaps’ habit (of assuming a science gap is always a nature gap, which is scientifically naive) or an ‘only in the gaps’ view (that is semi-deistic and is theologically unacceptable, so it should be criticized) — so the correct response is to ask: What exactly do you mean by ‘God of the gaps’?"
-(9 k + 7k)
+Craig Rusbult (editor for this page) thinks "this term [God of the gaps] should be eliminated from our vocabulary due to the imprecision of its definition — does it criticize a ‘gaps are possible’ view (that is theologically acceptable for a Christian theist) and propose a ‘gaps are impossible’ view, or does it refer to a specific historical theory (that should be evaluated using evidence and logic) claiming ‘in this situation a gap did occur,’ or an ‘always in the gaps’ habit (of assuming a science gap is always a nature gap, which is scientifically naive) or an ‘only in the gaps’ view (that is semi-deistic and is theologically unacceptable, so it should be criticized) [or a claim that ‘gaps are necessary for faith’] — so the correct response is to ask: What exactly do you mean by ‘God of the gaps’?"
+(12 k + 7k appendix)

 Theopedia explains why they think "God of the Gaps arguments are a discredited and outmoded approach to apologetics, in which a gap in scientific knowledge is used as evidence for the existence of God."